 I got the idea for this project while working on the Titan cardboard mask.
 The texture and look of unpainted cardboard made me think it could make an interesting hat.

-The point of all this was to create a sturdy form that I could build the cardboard hat on top of.
-I covered the form in plastic wrap and started laying down cardboard.
+I covered the form in plastic wrap and started laying cardboard over it.
 I thought I could do it all in one go, but the plastic wrap slid around a lot.
 So I did it in stages, and when it was dry enough, popped it off the form.

 At this point the hat was a little too large for my liking, so I cut it in half sideways, removed some material, and glued it back together with more cardboard.
 I would have liked to reduce the size of the front of the hat a little bit also, but that would have been such major surgery I might as well have started a whole new hat, so I left it alone.

 This was originally full of holes, created by gaps between the cardboard flakes, which actually contributed to a rustic charm.
-While I was never going for something completely smooth, I did want it to feel more finished, so I filled in the holes and overall added patching as needed to even things out.
-I also ground and sanded it inside and out.
+While I was never going for something completely smooth, I did want it to feel more finished, so I filled in the holes and added patching as needed to even things out.
+I also ground and sanded it.

 Lots of hats have hat-bands, and my original idea was to make one for this using a strip of cardboard.
 But because the hat itself is rigid and an uneven shape geometrically, I found it would take a ridiculous amount of work to cut the cardboard band to fit in a way that looks good.
 Also, I didn’t want to glue it on, so that limited my options.
 I tested some ribbon, but it wouldn’t lay flat properly.
 At this point it seemed that simply painting on the band was the most logical option.
 I was a little hesitant to do this at first, but now that it’s finished, I think it really makes this look more like a hat.
 I also decided to paint a black line around the edge of the brim.